ghc-proposals/ghc-proposals/proposals/0000-template.rst

-Note, however, that this section should focus on a precise *specification*; it need not (and should not) devote space to *implementation* details -- there is a separate section for that.
+Note, however, that this section should focus on a precise *specification*; it need not (and should not) devote space to *implementation* details -- the "Implementation Plan" section can be used for that.

 The specification can, and almost always should, be illustrated with *examples* that illustrate corner cases.
 But it is not sufficient to